 If the tumour is behind the eye in order to remove it without stretching the optic nerve which is attached to the back of the eyeball, part of the bone of the orbit rim is removed to gain access to the tumour.
-Usually Dr Wilcsek is able to place the skin incision in the crease of the upper eyelid and so scars left are minimal.
+Usually A/Prof Wilcsek is able to place the skin incision in the crease of the upper eyelid and so scars left are minimal.
 At the end of the procedure the bone is secured back in place.

 How will I look immediately after surgery?